ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   == III.
 Nix the build system
   #line(length: 100%, stroke: 1pt + black)

-  Build systems all serve one fundamental purpose, to transform source code into executable binaries.
-While for simple projects, simply evoking the source language's compiler from the terminal with commands  such as `cargo build` for Rust or `cabal build` for Haskell may be sufficient, but as the project scope increases complications may arise and the need for a dedicated build system becomes more apparent.
-And for projects where the source code is in multiple languages and/or compilation units building is no longer a single step process.
-A build system not only manages compilation of the project, but it also evaluates the projects dependencies so that it does not rely on any stale binaries.
+  Build systems automate the execution of repeatable tasks for for users.
+The goal of a build system is to build up an up to date store, which maps keys to their associated value.
+In software, the store is projects filesystem and keys are the files and the values are the file contents @mokhov_mitchell_jones_2020.
+A build system takes a _task_, a target key and store and returns a new store in which target key and all its values have an up to date value, this kind of action, usually referred to as a build step can be seen a function with the type signature: ```haskell build :: Tasks c k v-> k-> Store i k v-> Store i k v```.
+Most build systems also contain some form of persistent build information, which retains information between invocations of the build system.
+Build systems are composed of a `scheduler` and a `rebuilder`.

+  #framed_terms[
+	#terms.item[Task][A specification on how compute a new value from a key a in a build system.
+Requires user input.]
+  ]

+  A `scheduler` is a function which takes two arguments, a rebuilder and constructs a build system but determining the order in which keys must be rebuild.
+There are a few different kinds of schedulers, namely:
+  1. *Topological* — This kind of scheduler computes build tasks in a linear order, it does so by finding an acyclic graph of the each key’s reachable dependences then computing a topological sort.
+  2. *Restarting* — Restarting schedulers execute build tasks in an arbitrary order, evaluating their dependencies on the fly and whenever a task calls an out of date dependency, _abort_ the task and rebuild that said dependency.
+The discovered task order and the most recent dependency information is often recorded as a persistent build information, often reducing the number of task aborts needed in a build to near 0.
+  3. *Suspending* — A suspending scheduler builds dependencies as they are requested, simply suspending the current task on such occurrences.
+Suspension of tasks can be done via cheap green threads or continuation passing style @claessen_1999.

+  A `rebuilder` is a function which takes three arguments, a key (file), a value (file contents) and a task which is used to recompute the value of the key if deemed necessary.
+However, if it is unnecessary to update a keys values then the `rebuilder` function simply returns the value passed in as an argument unchanged.
+There are a few common strategies for rebuilding.
+  1. *Dirty Bit* — A piece of persistent information for all keys in a build system, a `Bool` value indicating whether a key is dirty (it’s value has changes) or clean (it’s value is unchanged since last build).
+If a key and all its transitive dependencies are clean then the key does not need to be rebuild.
+Every build all keys bit are set to clean.
+  2. *Verifying Traces* — A record of a keys values or hashes of dependencies used in the last build, if something has changed then that key is dirty.
+To verify if a key needs to be rebuilt a function which takes a target key, a hash of the key’s current value and and a function for getting the post build value of any key in the system (this is done in conjunction with that build systems scheduler).
+The result of this function is a `Bool` where `True` indicates that the key does not need rebuilding and `False` indicates the opposite.
+  3. *Constructive Traces* — Whereas verifying traces rely on hashing to keep a compact profile, constructive traces record the full previous value of a key rather than just its hash, storing complete results.
+Multiple traces may be associated with a single key, and this rebuild strategy is particularly valuable in cloud-based systems where sharing and reusing full outputs improves efficiency.
+  4. *Deep Constructive Traces* — Constructive traces always verify key by looking at it’s intermediate dependencies, which require each of these transitive dependencies to be first brought up to date, making the time it takes to verify a key reliant on its number of intermediate dependencies.
+A Deep constructive trace optimises this process by only looking at the terminal input keys, ignoring any intermediate dependencies @mokhov_mitchell_jones_2020.

+  When needed both the `scheduler` and `rebuilder` functions may use persistent build information to augment their processes.
 Build systems are designed to be both correct and fast, achieving this largely through the use of robust dependency graphs defining the inputs for every build target in the project (source files, configuration, tools) and clever hashing of file contents such that even if a files time stamp has changed, if the file remains genuinely the same, then re-compilation does not need to occur for that file, greatly reducing compile times.
 This is referred to as Minimality.

   #framed_terms[
     #terms.item[Stale binaries][A compiled program or component file which is out of date with respect to the rest of the source code or the dependencies which is built upon.
 Stale binaries can lead to incorrect behaviour and hard to trace bugs in a codebase.]
     #terms.item[Minimality][A build system is minimal if it executes tasks at most once per build, and only if they transitively depend on inputs that changed since the previous build @mokhov_mitchell_jones_2020]
   ]

+  #colbreak()
   Nix is as much a build system as it is a package manager.
-Nix can build software form source and distribute it as a package.
+It uses a _suspending scheduler_ and _deep constructive trace rebuilder_.
+Nix can also distribute the software that it builds as a package.
 A Nix package is an expression in the Nix programming language which will evaluate to a derivation, a sequence of build steps needed to generate the data required to make a given piece of software.
 Nix expressions describe how to build packages from source and collected in the _nixpkgs_ repository.
-Using these expressions the Nix package manager can build binary packages, as well as development environments known as Nix-shells.
-Nix uses its own immutable abstraction of the file system known as a _Nix store_.

-  The default `nix store` on the local files systems is `/nix/store`.
-Inside a `nix store` there are a collection of _store objects_, a store object can consist of:
+Using these expressions the nix package manger can build binary packages, as well a development environments known as Nix-shells.
+Nix has uses its own immutable abstraction of the file system known as a Nix store.
+The default nix store on the local files systems is /nix/store.
+They are a collection of store objects, a store object consists of:

   - A file system object as data
   - A set of store paths as references to store objects

-  A file system object will be one of the following:
+  A File system object will be one of the following:

   - A file
   - A Directory
   - A Symbolic Link (A file which refers to another file in another directory as a path)

+  A file system object can be either a file/directory or symbolic link (A file which refers to another file in another directory as a path).
 A store path is an opaque unique identifier.
 A store path will always reference exactly one store object.
 Store objects are pairs of:
   1. A 20-byte digest for identification
   2. A human readable symbolic name